hjmh/fly2p/README.md

 # fly2p

-Tools for analyzing two-photon (2p) imaging data collected with [Vidrio Scanimage software](https://vidriotechnologies.com/scanimage/) and [micromanger](https://micro-manager.org/).
-Loading scanimage data relies on [scanimageReader](https://pypi.org/project/scanimage-tiff-reader/), which can be installed via 'pip install scanimage-tiff-reader'.
+Tools for analyzing imaging data collected with [Vidrio Scanimage software](https://vidriotechnologies.com/scanimage/) or [micromanger](https://micro-manager.org/).
+Loading ScanImage data relies on [scanimageReader](https://pypi.org/project/scanimage-tiff-reader/), which can be installed via 'pip install scanimage-tiff-reader'.
 Other dependencies are tracked using poetry.

 ### Organization
 The fly2p package contains the following submodules: